 The GX LTE is an accessory for GX-devices.
-It is a cellular 2G, 3G and 4G modem; providing a mobile internet for the system and connection to Victron Remote Management (VRM) portal.
+It is a cellular modem, supporting 2G, 3G and 4G technologies.
+It provides a mobile internet for the system and connection to Victron Remote Management (VRM) portal.
 See also the GX LTE Product Page on our website.

 There are three models: